 Biography and education

-Tim England has been at Texas State University since 1993.
-In 1994, he received a Ph.D in Communication and Political Science from the University of Tennessee-Knoxville.
+Tim England was hired at Texas State University in 1993 to specialize in electronic media messaging.
+In 1994, he received a Ph.D. in Communication and Political Science from the University of Tennessee-Knoxville.
 England's dissertation was titled "Decision-Making in Television Newsrooms: The Rationale for Live-on-the-Scene News Reports."

-England, an associate professor in the School of Journalism and Mass Communication, specializes in electronic media messaging.
 His broadcasting career began in 1974 when he was a high school senior in Glasgow, Kentucky.
 During his 18 years of industry experience, England worked at various times as a deejay, program director, news reporter, news anchor and news director for broadcast stations in Kentucky, Indiana, Virginia and Tennessee.
 As a news writer, he won several Associated Press awards and a national Public Radio News Directors Association award for daily news coverage.